percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 ### WAL encryption

-!!! note
-    The WAL encryption feature is currently in beta and is not effective unless explicitly enabled.
-It is not yet production ready. **Do not enable this feature in production environments**.

 WAL encryption is controlled globally via a global GUC variable, `pg_tde.wal_encrypt`, that requires a server restart.

-WAL keys also contain the [LSN](https://www.postgresql.org/docs/17/wal-internals.html) of the first WAL write after key creation.
+WAL keys also contain the [LSN :octicons-link-external-16:](https://www.postgresql.org/docs/17/wal-internals.html) of the first WAL write after key creation.
 This allows `pg_tde` to know which WAL ranges are encrypted or not and with which key.

 The setting only controls writes so that only WAL writes are encrypted when WAL encryption is enabled.
 This means that WAL files can contain both encrypted and unencrypted data, depending on what the status of this variable was when writing the data.